zgbkdlm/fbs/README.md

 Originally, all the experiments are done in a Slurm-based server (i.e., Berzlius i Linköpings universitet), and hence you may need to adapt the bash files in the folder to your local environment.

+The scripts in `./experiments` are explained as follows.

 1. `./experiments/bashes`.
 This folder contains the bash files that are submitted to the server for running the experiments.
+You can find the exact parameters that we use.
 2. `./experiments/imgs`.
 This folder contains scripts for inpainting and super-resolution in MNIST and CelebA.
 3. `./experiments/sb`.
 This folder is concerned with the Gaussian Schrödinger bridge experiment.
 4. `./experiments/sb_imgs`.
 This folder is concerned with the Schrödinger bridge experiments on MNIST super-resolution.
 5. `./experiments/toy`.
 This folder is concerned with the Gaussian synthetic experiments.

+You can download the CelebA-HQ dataset as per the instruction in https://github.com/Algolzw/daclip-uir.

 After you have run all the experiments, results will be saved in their corresponding directories.
 Then, simply run any file in `./experiments/tabulators` to produce the tables and figures in our paper.